berndporr/iir1/README.md

 so that there is never the risk of memory leaks.

 ## C++ code
-Add the following include statement:
+Add the following include statement to your code:
 ```
 #include "Iir.h"
 ```
-which then inludes all neccessary functions.

-The general coding approach is that first the filter is instantiated with the help of templates as a one off, then the parameters are set with the function `setup` and then it's ready to be used for sample by sample realtime filtering.
+The general coding approach is that first the filter is instantiated specifying its order, then the parameters are set with the function `setup` and then it's ready to be used for sample by sample realtime filtering.